aldryn/aldryn-segmentation/README.md

 This is a list of known issues that are being worked on...

 ### Critical
-- [ ] !!! segment_pool is a system-wide singleton, so, multiple operators
-      would be affecting one another with overrides.
 - [ ] !!!
 There appears to be a csrf_token conflict of some sort.

 ### Important